RefresherTowel/refreshertowel.github.io/docs/about.markdown

 ## Why you’ll love it

 - **Fast co-op sessions** - Jump into daily encounters that take just a few minutes.
-- **Real progression** - Ships, crew, pets, and gear that grow with you.
+- **Real progression** - Crew, crafting, collectible pets, and a galaxy that changes based on players actions.
 - **Clean play experience** - Big moments, clear prompts, no channel spam.
 - **Fair & friendly** - Free to play; optional cosmetic supporter perks, no pay-to-win.